jacobangel/autoloco/README.md

-# racternational
+# Autoloco

-is a very simple demonstration of using the most rudimentary assemblage of some AST parsing tools, a crude auto-internationalization may be achieved by even me.
+A POC demonstration using the most rudimentary assemblage of AST parsing tools which shows that crude auto-internationalization may be achieved even by me.

+If you use this you are an idiot.